-If the radial method is to be used, a similar argument holds, with the difference that now A needs to know, besides bearings of B and C to L, the radials of B and C from L. If the angle \widehat{BLN} (radial at B) is also known, then the angle \widehat{ALN} (radial at A) can also be found since all angles in both triangles are known.
-The actual downside for this method is in the increased amount of signaling - nodes B and C forward two values per landmark (bearing and radial) instead of just one, as in the bearing based method.
-If a compass would be available in every node, the two methods would in fact become identical because when all angles are measured against the same reference direction (north, for example), $bearing = \pi - radial$.
+If the radial method is to be used, a similar argument holds, with the difference that now A needs to know, besides bearings of B and C to L, the radials of B and Cfrom L. If the angle \widehat{BLN} (radial at B) is also known in figure 6, then the angle \widehat{ALN} (radial at A) can also be found since all angles in both triangles are known.
+The actual downside for this method is in the increased amount of signaling - nodes B and C forward two values per landmark instead of just one, as in the bearing based method.

+If a compass would be available in every node, the two